 The backpacking-specific sets of cookware scored the best within this category for being the smallest, lightest, and most compact sets we tested.
 The Snow Peak Titanium set is the most compact set with packable measurements of around 6 x 4 inches.
 The Top Pick MSR Trail Mini Duo is similar in overall size, but is shaped such that the user can fit a fuel can and stove inside.
 It edges ahead this way of the Snow Peak in packability.

 The Top Pick MSR Ceramic 2 Pot Set brings an interesting alternative to the market.
-The ceramic coating is also vulnerable to scratching and chipping, but the material is less damaging to your health and the environment.
+The ceramic coating is just as vulnerable to scratching and chipping as the teflon and teflon-like coatings, but the material is less damaging to your health and the environment.
 Many users prefer to discontinue use of their Teflon coated cookware as soon as it becomes scratched.
 It might continue to be mostly non-stick, but some are concerned with the health effects.
 The ceramic cookware scratches and degrades just as quickly, but the health effects are minimal or nonexistent.
 In this way, the MSR Ceramic cook set can be used longer than the Teflon coated ones, and therefore received higher durability scores.

-The stainless steel construction of the Top Pick Stanley Adventure Series Cookset will last virtually forever.
-We had no issues with the plastic parts of this set and can envision that the chosen polymer strikes the right balance of flexibility and strength.
+The stainless steel construction of the MSR Alpine and Top Pick Stanley Adventure Series Cookset will last virtually forever.
+We had no issues with the plastic parts of the Stanley set and found that the chosen polymer strikes the right balance of flexibility and strength.

-We used a digital postal scale to weigh each set.
-Since none of these cook sets include the same components as another, we also devised a mathematical correction to compare the products better.
+Since none of these cook sets include the same components as another, we devised a mathematical correction to compare the products better.
 So that we could compare "apples to apples" we weighed one pot of each set, its lid, and its handle.
 For this metric, we chose the pot in the set closest to 1.5 liters, since that is approximately the median size for all the pots in all the collections.
 Finally, to normalize for differences in volume among these pots, we divided the mass by the pot's capacity.
 Our test team found these "weight per volume" numbers to be quite helpful and to better represent the weight "in use" of each product.

 The absolute heaviest set is the Top Pick for Car Camping Stanley Adventure Series Base Camp.
 Those that will choose this set will be looking not for minimum weight but cooking performance in a clever packing combination.

-The heaviest product on our mathematically adjusted list is the Optimus Terra HE.
+Another heavy product on our mathematically adjusted list is the Optimus Terra HE.
 Now, be even more careful comparing the weight of this pot from this set.
-While it is indeed heavy, it will use far less fuel than other pots to accomplish the same amount of water boiling or snow melting.
+While it is indeed heavy, considering the volume it holds, it will use far less fuel than other pots to accomplish the same amount of water boiling or snow melting.
 If your camping agenda includes lots of these things, over a long time, you could very well save weight with this product, by omitting fuel, as compared to a seemingly lighter "flat bottomed" pan.
 You could make the same calculations for the Editors' Choice Primus PrimeTech 2.3L set.
 It is heavy but efficient.

 On the other end of the spectrum, the Snow Peak Titanium Multi Compact, cast from lightweight titanium, weighs in at 10.6 ounces.
 This backpacking specific set is ultralight, but it sacrifices cooking performance to achieve it.
 It does not cook an egg (or much else) evenly and almost feels as though we were playing tea time.
 Whether you look at the overall weight or the corrected, calculated weight we devised for comparison, the Snow Peak leads the pack.

 The MSR Trail Mini Duo, no matter how you look at its weight, is just a little behind the Snow Peak.
 The MSR is a little easier to use, and a far more packable shape.
-It also comes with a few accessories that set it apart from the Snow Peak.
+It also comes with a few accessories and the aluminum construction is more efficient with heat transfer than titanium.
+It is all this that sets it apart from the Snow Peak.
 It is for these reasons that we grant it our Top Pick award for Ultralight Backpacking.

 Somewhere in the middle of those two extremes is where we found the sweet spot for weight that didn't sacrifice too few amenities or a terrible cooking performance.
 Also in this middleweight range (1.2 - 1.8 lbs), the sets were great for car camping, or, when scaled down a bit, even for backpacking.
 Our Editors' Choice winner, the Primus PrimeTech 2.3L, is one such option.
 Another tremendous mid-weight solution, with a few extra amenities included, is the MSR Quick 2 System.